 The goals of the ESP are:

-- To develop future leaders of scientific and engineering endeavors (industry, medicine) who apply a solid foundation in engineering and scientific principles to impact the well-being of the global society and its environment;
+to develop future leaders who apply scientific and engineering principles to impact the well-being of the global society and its environment

-- To provide a setting where teaching effectiveness, creative research, outreach, and innovations in the engineering sciences are integrated to train future leaders who will provide solutions to the challenges of rapid technological advancements.
+to provide a setting where effective teaching, creative research, outreach, and innovations in the engineering sciences are integrated to train future leaders who will provide solutions to tackle future technical and societal challenges.